CHRONIC DISEASES & REGENERATIVE MEDICINE

 EMS has been providing senior scientists and biomedical engineers that lead Trauma and Clinical Care Research (TCCR) for the US Air Force Trauma and Resuscitation Research Program (AFT2R).
 EMS manages animal and live tissue studies in the fields of hemorrhage, resuscitation, endovascular technologies, extra-corporeal life support, and molecular biology.
 This program is leading to novel treatments that can greatly enhance the generation of new tissue needed for wounds derived in battlefield combat.

-The use of stem cells in regenerative medicine is leading to advancements in burn and wound treatments and increase cell growth speed to treatment of spinal cord injuries and neuro-degenerative disorders.
+The use of stem cells in regenerative medicine is leading to advancements in burn and wound treatments and increased cell growth speed to treat spinal cord injuries and neuro-degenerative disorders.

 “Regenerative cell therapy” which involves the use of stem cells to restore healthy organ and tissue function—represents one of the most promising areas for the next generation of groundbreaking treatments.
 The REGROW Act—which aligns with recommendations included in Bipartisan Policy Center’s recent report—Advancing Regenerative Cellular Therapy: Medical Innovation for Healthier Americans—modernizes FDA’s current regulatory approach toward safe and effective cell therapies, while protecting approval pathways under sections 351 and 361 of the Public Health Service Act.